 We introduce inflation within the afore-described network economy through cash injections.
 The cash injections are heterogeneous, reflecting differential access of firms to the banking and financial sector\footnote{There is sizeable empirical evidence to show that firms are heterogeneous in their sensitivity to monetary shocks.
 This is primarily driven by the fact that large firms are able to substitute for external finance with internal sources of funds, whereas small firms do not have such deep pockets.
-This means that small firms are more sensitivity to the injection of liquidity into the economy.
-Section 1.2 of \citet{mandel2021monetary} summarizes this literature.}.
+This means that small firms are more sensitive to the injection of liquidity into the economy.
+Section 1.2 of \citet{mandel2021monetary} summarises this literature.}.
 Since firms face cash-in-advance constraints, an increase in cash balance generates a change in demand for intermediate inputs.
-Which in turn triggers a sequence of price changes as the money percolates through the economy.
+This in turn triggers a sequence of price changes as the money percolates through the economy.
 Each monetary injection generates a wave of nominal demand change that travels through the economy via the production network.
-The waves from the different rounds of monetary shocks interfere with each other, with the waves dampening each other insofar as they are out-of-phase.
+The waves from the different rounds of monetary shocks interfere with each other, dampening one another insofar as they are out of phase.
 The `phase tilt' between successive waves depends on how the heterogeneity of monetary injection couples with the assortativity of the production network.
 Ultimately, the price set by a firm depends on the sum of the nominal demand waves faced by it; with the sum itself depending on the number of waves, their decay, and phase profiles.
 For sufficiently general bounds on the spectral gap, these sums of waves of nominal demands, and therefore the prices of all firms, converge to a constant growth rate.
-During the transient, however, the growth of prices varies by firm size. \\
+During the transient, however, the growth of prices varies by firm size.